hustCYQ/MVP-PCLIP/README.md

 ```

 #### Real3D
 We first convert Real3D to Depth data **.tiff file**, and then project point clouds to multi_view images.
+You also can get it from [BaidDu Drive](https://pan.baidu.com/s/1L0k7u7aVEQu_9cCbbh0ooA?pwd=uh8s)
 ```
 sh process_Real3D.sh
 ```